 Bylaw 36 with proposed revisions:

-36. The following officer shall report to the Chief Executive Officer:
+36. The Chief Financial Officer (CFO) shall report to the Chief Executive Officer (CEO).

-(a) The Chief Financial Officer, who shall have responsibility for and supervision over any matters related to personnel policies, comptroller functions, purchasing and administrative services and data processing.
-He shall, under the general direction of the Chief Executive Officer, employ such personnel as may be necessary for the effective accomplishment of the duties set forth above.
-He shall be the Business Manager of the League.
-He shall collect all monies due the League and shall deposit the same in the name of the League in the depository specified by the Board of Directors, and shall deliver to the Treasurer such surplus funds as may be available for investment.
-He shall certify the accuracy of bills and vouchers on which money is to be paid and shall draw and countersign checks.
-He shall have charge of the books and accounts of the League and shall furnish the Chief Executive Officer from time to time such statements as may be required.
-He shall be in responsible charge, under the Chief Executive Officer, of all the property of the League.
-He shall perform such other duties as may be assigned to him by the Chief Executive Officer.
-His entire time shall be devoted to the duties as set forth above.
-He shall furnish a bond satisfactory to the Board of Directors, the expense of the same to be borne by the League.
+The CFO shall have responsibility for and supervision over any matters related to personnel policies, comptroller functions, purchasing and administrative services and data processing.
+The CFO shall, under the general direction of the CEO, employ such personnel as may be necessary for the effective accomplishment of the duties set forth above.
+The CFO shall be the Business Manager of the League.
+The CFO shall collect all monies due the League and shall deposit the same in the name of the League in the depository specified by the Board of Directors, and shall deliver to the Investment Manager such surplus funds as may be available for investment.
+The CFO shall certify the accuracy of bills and vouchers on which money is to be paid and shall draw and countersign checks.
+The CFO shall have charge of the books and accounts of the League and shall furnish the CEO from time to time such statements as may be required.
+The CFO shall be in responsible charge, under the CEO, of all the property of the League.
+He shall perform such other duties as may be assigned to him by the CEO.
+The CFO’s entire time shall be devoted to the duties as set forth above.
+If requested by the Board of Directors, the CFO shall furnish a bond satisfactory to the Board , the expense of the same to be borne by the League.

 Existing Bylaw 38: